harshcrop/Cyboinsect-Keycloak-theme/README.md

 This projects contains a theme that can be used to replace the login theme to provide an experience that is consistent with Cyboisect.

-Several approaches are possible.
-1. **Extend the existing themes**.
-With this approach, a copy of the default theme is made and selective edits are made to the theme.
-For example, different style sheets can be used but otherwise the layout provide by Keycloak could stay the same.
-2. **Use ADF**.
-With this approach, the ADF component is used directly, effectively making Keycloak an ADF app.
-3. **Custom login page**.
-With this approach, a page is provided that uses the same approved Alfresco styles.

-This project currently uses the approach of a custom login page (option #3).

 ## Implementation

 Since Keycloak supports Freemarker, [a template file](./theme/login/login.ftl) is provided along with [css styles](./theme/login/resources/css/login.css) and [images](./theme/login/resources/img).

-The project also includes improvements to the translated messages for the languages supported by Alfresco.

 ### Deployment to a standalone Keycloak server
 1. After installing Keycloak, navigate to the themes directory as in e.g.